Best stand mixers 2024 UK – 11 in-depth reviews of mixers from KitchenAid, Kenwood and more

 We know you recognise this one.
 From the Great British Bake Off to Nigella's home kitchen, the KitchenAid Artisan is a classic.
 We put it to the test to see if it's still the cream of the crop.
 The verdict?
 This stand mixer is stunning and sturdy, but the motor is a little lacking compared to some of the others in our guide.
 You can make up to two batches of bread at a time in this mixer, so it's a good balance between size and capacity.
 The bowl also screws on easily and has a handle.
 Attachments are dishwasher-safe, which we love.

-We found that the Artisan mixer is both quiet and efficient.
+We found during testing that the Artisan mixer will quietly work away at whichever task you throw at it.
 There’s also an optional pouring shield to prevent splashes, and it comes with a wire whisk, flat beater and dough hook as default.
 The classic tilt-head design will fit under your kitchen cabinets, and because there are so many colours to choose from (not to mention countless custom bowls and other matching appliances such as the best food processors) we know it will look the part too.

 It’s also one of the heaviest stand mixers available, at a knee-bending 11kg with accessories.
 It did make some delicious cake though, and you can buy plenty of additional attachments to make pasta, ice cream, and even to stuff sausages if you so wish.